 Map | Download | Other hikers | Thanks

-Some have already tried to chart Via Carpatica or The Carpathian Divide Trail but these plans are materializing slowly and have not been completed.
-Meanwhile handful of people are walking across the whole range every year.
-From the conversations I have had, most of them would love to keep Carpathian thru-hiking as it is without an official trail in place.
-The reasons are simple: 1) charting an “official route” invites sports(wo)men who feel the need to compete and bend everything to their achievement not respecting the fragile nature and relationship with the locals; 2) while charting a route means taking responsibility towards nature, local communities and hikers, it also takes some responsibility from the hikers and invites less experienced characters; 3) official route enables comparison but takes away uniqueness of the individual experience; 4) the official routes are usually someone’s business projects, the less commerce we see at the expense of the mountains and the locals, the better.
+Some have already tried to chart the Via Carpatica or The Carpathian Divide Trail but these plans are materializing slowly and remain incomplete.
+Meanwhile, a handful of people walk across the whole range every year.
+From the conversations I have had, most of them would love to keep Carpathian thru-hiking as it is – without an official trail in place.
+The reasons are simple:

 Map of the thru-hikes